szhydkov/szhydkov.github.io/README.md

 PhD student at MathSys, University of Warwick.

-Interests: mechanism design, social choice, social networks; anything to do with modeling strategic agents.
+Interests: mechanism design, social choice, social networks; anything to do with modelling strategic agents.

 # Publications